Palazhi

-Palazhi is a suburb of Kozhikode city in India.
-It has risen to prominence quite recently because of the UL cyberpark, the Government Cyber park and the creation of a township called HiLITE City and Landmark world and many other flat projectshere.
-Palazhi town is four kilometres from Thondayad junction in Kozhikode city.
+Palazhi is a suburb of Kozhikode in the Indian state of Kerala.
+It has risen to prominence recently because of the Cyberpark Campus, a campus that includes Government Cyberpark (SAHYA), UL Cyberpark and the ULCCS One Anthem.
+Palazhi is also home to various other high-rises and infrastructure such as the HiLITE City township and Landmark World with various other projects upcoming as of 2026.
+Palazhi is four kilometers from Thondayad Junction in Kozhikode City.
 Metro International Cardiac Center and the Cradle Maternity hospital are situated at Palazhi.
+The Mampuzha river passes through the outer areas of Palazhi, i.e. Kannamchinnam.

 History

-100 years ago, the beach area was the centre of the city of Kozhikode.
+In the 1920s, the beach area was the centre of the city of Kozhikode.
 In the 1970s, the downtown shifted to the Mananchira area, and in the 1980s, Mavoor Road became the centre of activity.
 In the 2010s, the Thondayad Bypass area and the suburb of Palazhi on the Airport road have emerged as the new city centres with a vibrant night life.

 Palazhi was originally a village with waterlogged streets in monsoon creating problems for the residents.
-Recently the area has been highly commercialized because of the proximity to the highway road and the eastern part of the city.
-The creation of HiLITE City and HiLITE Mall has increased traffic issues in and around Palazhi.
+In the 2010s, it has been highly commercialized because of the proximity to NH66 and the eastern part of the city.
+The creation of HiLITE City and HiLITE Mall in 2015 has increased traffic issues in and around Palazhi.
+The Cyberpark area also saw rapid development, starting with its establishment on 28th January 2009, followed by UL Cyberpark's inauguration on February 27th 2016, the Government Cyberpark (SAHYA) building on May 29th 2017, and finally the first residential project in the area, the ULCCS One Anthem, the first ever residential project by the 100-year old Uralangal Labour Contract-Co-operative Society, completed on May 8th 2023.